Oleg Gazenko: Later life

 Gazenko was elected president of the All-Union (now Russia) Physiological Society named Pavlov in 1987, and retired the following year with the rank of lieutenant-general in the medical services of the Soviet Air Force.

-A deputy of the USSR from 1989-1991, - was a member of the Committee on Science and Education of the Supreme Soviet of the USSR, and was a member of the Commission which investigated the 1989 April 9 tragedy in Tbilisi.
+As a deputy of the USSR from 1989 to 1991, he was a member of the Committee on Science and Education of the Supreme Soviet of the USSR and of the commission that investigated the 1989 April 9 tragedy in Tbilisi.

 Gazenko was an adviser to the Russian Academy of Sciences at the State Scientific Center of the Russian Federation "Institute of Biomedical Problems."

 In 1998 Gazenko expressed regret for the manner of Laika's death:

 "Work with animals is a source of suffering to all of us.
 We treat them like babies who cannot speak.
 The more time passes, the more I'm sorry about it.
 We shouldn't have done it.
 We did not learn enough from the mission to justify the death of the dog."

 Until his death, he acted as an advisor to Anatoly Grigoriev, the current Director of the Institute.
 He had been appointed to the position of Academician in the Russian Academy of Science.
 Gazenko died on November 17, 2007; he is buried in the Troyekurovskoye Cemetery in Moscow.